-For information on how to enter barcodes by using your smartphone, see Scan a barcode with your device's camera.
+For information on how to enter barcodes by using your smartphone, refer to Scan a barcode with your device's camera.

-Quantity - Number of units in stock.
-If you are managing your inventory across multiple locations, then the quantity is shown for each location.
+- Available - The number of units in stock.
+If you are managing your inventory across multiple locations, then the quantity is displayed for each location.

-Incoming - Number of incoming units.
-See Transfers.
+- Incoming - The number of incoming units.
+Refer to Transfers.

-Weight - The product's actual weight.
-This field only appears when This is a physical product is checked.
-Product weight needs to be accurate because it is used to calculate shipping rates.
+- Weight - The product's actual weight.
+This field only displays when This product requires shipping is checked.
+Product weight needs to be exact because it's used to calculate shipping rates.
 You can buy a shipping scale at the Shopify Hardware Store.

-HS tariff code - If you want to ship the product internationally with Shopify Shipping, then enter the harmonized system tariff code.
-The tariff code provides customs with information so that internationally-agreed tariffs can be applied to the order.
-Click look up code to search for HS tariff codes.
-Learn more about HS tariff codes from the U.S. International Trade Commission's Harmonized Tariff Schedule.
+- HS code - If you want to ship the product internationally, then enter the harmonized system (HS) tariff code.
+These codes provide customs with information so that correct tariffs can be applied to the order.
+You can find the HS code for your product by searching using a keyword in the HS code field of the product details page.
+Learn more about HS codes from the World Customs Organization.

-For a product that has variants, this section shows the options for the product, such as color and size.
-For more information about variants, see Variants.
+For a product that has variants, this section displays the options for the product, such as color and size.
+For more information about variants, refer to Variants.

 Search engine listing preview